hnky/blog/custom-vision-jetson-nano.md

 ```

 ### Build, run and test the container
-No that the DockerFile contains the configugration so the container is capable of running the TensorFlow with GPU support on ARM64 device we can build and run the container.
+Now that the DockerFile contains the configugration so the container is capable of running the TensorFlow with GPU support on ARM64 device we can build and run the container.

 - Build the container (this will take while)
 ```